zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 and `PremiumUser` as required by `RegisteredUserAdapter` and `DefaultFaxByMail`.

 However, the third alternative depending on `RegisteredUser` through `RegisteredUserAdapter`, can be satisfied by two user model alternatives.
-This unambiguity may cause problems when the class builder instantiates a mail service and is selecting the target alternative for a user instance implementing both `RegisteredUser` and `PremiumUser` traits, since there are two eligible alternatives in the mail service model.
+This ambiguity may cause problems when the class builder instantiates a mail service and is selecting the target alternative for a user instance implementing both `RegisteredUser` and `PremiumUser` traits, since there are two eligible alternatives in the mail service model.

 This problem may be solved by taking into account the sorting order of the target
-alternatives: the first matching wins.
+alternatives: the first matching target alternative wins.
 So in this case the second alternative (with `DefaultFaxByMail`) would win.

 ####Runtime Morphing